Budget traveling again.

-With some searching around food can be also be very cheap, you can eat good on 45 Dirhams or less, which equates to about £3.50.
-Put it this way on my last night I splashed out and ate in a very fancy french restaurant, with a 3 coarse meal – it cost me £20 in total with drinks.
+With some searching around food can also be very cheap, you can eat well at 45 Dirhams or less, which equates to about £3.50.
+Put it this way on my last night I splashed out and ate in a very fancy French restaurant, with a 3 course meal – it cost me £20 in total with drinks.
 If this restaurant was in England that same meal would have been triple the price.

 Excursions and tours may set you back a little but there are plenty of tour operators around Marrakech and like in all countries you just have to do some shopping around, and this being Marrakech; some haggling goes a long way to reduce the cost of excursions.